massdriver-cloud/developer-friendly-iac/README.md

 ---

+## **Labs**

+Each lab directory contains a complete Terraform module for the use case described in the lab.

 ### **[Lab 1: Operational Abstractions](./lab1)**

 In this lab, we’ll step into the role of the ops team to codify our organization’s **non-negotiable rules** for managing application asset storage.